Somalia orders top UN envoy to leave » Capital News

 There was no immediate reaction from the UN mission in Somalia.

-Protesters were angry at the arrest of Muktar Robow, a former Islamist leader who was vying for post of regional presidency.
+Protesters were angry at the arrest of Muktar Robow, a former Islamist leader who was vying for the post of regional presidency of South West State.

 Robow, who defected from the jihadist Al-Shabaab movement in 2017, was detained by the government accused of seeking to “undermine stability”, and flown to the capital Mogadishu.